zhangzhics/CITS5503_Sem2/Labs/Lab8ContainerAI.md

 ## Lab Assessment

 A structured presentation (15%).
 A clear step-by-step with detailed descriptions (85%).
-Terminate your ECS task and delete your ECR repository.